 It is extremely important that the patient is correctly identified at the time of blood sampling.
 This is the responsibility of the person collecting the blood.
-Samples should be correctly labelled (see Sections 6 & 7) at the bedside.
+Samples should be correctly labelled (see Sections 6 & 7) in the presence of the patient and confirmed by the patient.
 The labelling of tubes MUST NOT be delegated to a third party.